elof/popular/_data/jeanne/2020-09-01-pandemic-toys-and-games.md

 So, I present to you my pandemic toy, game, and activity haul.
 So you don’t think l’m a crazy shopaholic, these items were accumulated over a 6 month period of time.
 A few of these items were  birthday gifts but since it was during the shelter in place, I’ve included them in this post.

-This isn‘t a spectacular list of the best of the best but my kid liked this stuff and continues to play with it today eventhough she’s been back to school for a month now.
+This isn‘t a list of the best of the best but my kid liked this stuff and continues to play with it today eventhough she’s been back to school for a month now.
 All I know that this kid better not say she’s bored every again.

 ### Toys, games, and miscellaneous